At Colonial Williamsburg, a ‘Landscape of Resistance’ Is Thriving Once Again

 Sankofa is one of several recreated enslaved people’s gardens whose prominence is rising.
 Some of these gardens have relied on Twitty’s research or partnered with him for other initiatives.
 Many are led by their own teams of horticulturalists, historic interpreters, and historians.

-In Atlanta, the Smith Garden has not only served as an educational site for visitors hoping to learn more about the country’s history and landscapes, but as a site for regeneration.
+In Atlanta, the Smith Farm has not only served as an educational site for visitors hoping to learn more about the country’s history and landscapes, but as a site for regeneration.
 Produce from the enslaved people’s garden provided food during the pandemic to organizations such as the Concrete Jungle, a local Atlanta charity for low-income residents.

 In Yorktown, Gretchen Johnson, the farm manager at the American Revolution Museum, tends to the enslaved people’s garden with a singular mission.
 “I don’t pretend that everybody that comes [to Yorktown] is coming there to hear us talk about vegetables,” she says.
 “But I hope that we change people’s perspectives in a positive way.
 I hope that people will go home and read more about [these gardens] anyways.”